patdie421/A2-portdoubler-romemulator/README.md

 - card with firmware locate at Cn00-CnFF (n=0 to 7), the "I/O Select" activated this kind of card when the firmware page is read or write.
 - card "watching" the address bus (did'nt use Device Select or or I/O Select).

-Note that some cards combine the different selection methods.
+Note that most firmwered cards combine the different selection methods.

 Other think that limit the combinaison is the use of DMA and Interrupt line.